rickyree/personal-projects/README.md

 ## Projects

 ### - Website scraper -
-Two projects involving scraping data from the online forum Reddit (https://www.reddit.com/).
+Two projects involving scraping data from the online forum Reddit.

 #### Files
 redditscraper_notifier.py : notifies the user when there is a new post in r/minecraft, then the program terminates (r/minecraft is chosen as there is a lot of new posts per time).